North Korea fires four ballistic missiles into Sea of Japan

 That missile was also fired from North Pyongan province and traveled 500 kilometers (310 miles) before landing in the Sea of Japan.

-The launch happened while Japanese Prime Minister Shinzo Abe was in the United States visiting US President Donald Trump.
+The launch happened while Abe was in the United States visiting President Donald Trump.

 North Korean state media reported that Kim Jong Un personally oversaw the operation.

-CNN’s Junko Ogura, Lee Taehoon, Barbara Starr and Ben Westcott contributed to this report.
+CNN’s Junko Ogura, Lee Taehoon, Barbara Starr, Steven Jiang and Josh Berlinger contributed to this report.